matt-richardson/teamcity-octopus-build-trigger-plugin/README.md

 # Outstanding items

 - test older versions of Octopus
-- pass details of trigger item (ie, release name), to build.
-At the moment, you need to parse a configuration parameter `teamcity.build.triggeredBy`, which is designed to be a human readable rather than machine readable.
 - improve logging
 - show a message when an update is available